Part II - Getting Your Bearings

 Type

-followed by a space, followed by the job ID from step two, and then finallyEnter
+fgfollowed by a space, followed by the job ID from step two, and then finallyEnter/Return. -

 To send the "end of file" character, hold the